JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 Number of arguments: 5
 ```

-Note that we use input arguments of different types.

-The splat operator can also be used to pass multiple arguments to the function at once.
-Imagine the situation, that we have a tuple of values and we want to use these values as arguments to some function.
-We can do it manually as follows
+The splat operator can also be used to pass multiple arguments to a function.
+Imagine the situation, where we want to use values of a tuple as arguments to a function.
+We can do this manually.

 ```jldoctest varargs
 julia> args = (1, 2, 3)